natalieagus/50002/docs/Labs/lab3.md

 {:.note-title}
 > Dynamic discipline
 >
-> A well designed dff is a time boundary between stages, allowing data to advance only on a clock edge.
+> A well designed dff is a <span class="orange-bold">time boundary</span> between *stages*, allowing data to advance only on a clock edge.

 In this way, incomplete or intermediate values are *NEVER* observed outside the stage.
 Only **fully settled** results are allowed to move forward in time.